jutzig/max-remote/pages/en-faq.md

 * TOC
 {:toc}

+## Can I still user MAX! noteRemote once the eq3 portal has been shut down?

+MAX!
+Remote communicates directly with the Cube and does not need the vendor portal.
+Therefore you can continue using the app as usual, even once the portal has been shut down.

 ## Can I use MAX!
 Remote for adjusting my heating while I am not at home?

 Yes, you can.
 But a direct connection to the Cube is required so you need to configure a VPN tunnel in your router and activate the tunnel in your phone.
 Port Forwarding is also possible but strongly discouraged because it will essentially allow everybody to access your MAX!
 Cube from a remote location.